pmahnke/mahnke-cocktails/recipe/artillery.md

 stars: 0
 base_spirits: "Gin, Sweet Vermouth"
 youtube: "jzg4GuY4Fcg"
+description: "A classic Martini variation known for its balanced blend of sweet and savory flavors, with a subtle herbaceousness from the gin."
 excerpt: |
   The Artillery cocktail is a classic gin-based cocktail that offers a unique twist on the traditional Martini.
 It's known for its balanced blend of sweet and savory flavors, with a subtle herbaceousness from the gin.
 ---